Githelp-support/githelp/README.md

 ### For developers in need of support
 - **Effortless Support:** Easily schedule, pay, and get help on the open source projects you are using.
-- **Sponsor while getting help:** It can be difficult to ask your employer to sponsor a repository you are using through donations.
+- **Sponsor While Getting Help:** It can be difficult to ask your employer to sponsor a repository you are using through donations.
   With Githelp you support the open source projcts you like, while also getting help with the issues you encounter.
 As every repo earn a kickback for the support performed with their project.
-- **More reliable support:** Don´t wait for your questions to be picked up in Discord support channels or at forums.
+- **More Reliable Support:** Don´t wait for your questions to be picked up in Discord support channels or at forums.
 Get help instantly.

 ### For developers helping with support